HenryVu27/Multi-armed-Bandits-and-Online-Learning/README.md

 # Multi-Armed Bandit
 Welcome to the MAB repository.
 The Multi-Armed Bandit problem is a classic example of decision-making under uncertainty, often encountered in reinforcement learning, optimization, and many other fields.
-This repo contains the theory and some implementations of various MAB algorithms.
+This repo contains the theory and some implementations of various classic MAB algorithms such as $\epsilon$-greedy, UCB, Exp3, Exp4, and Thompson Sampling.

 ## Repository Structure